 Step-by-step video guide:

-Steps to create shared folder from command prompt in Windows 11:
+Steps to share a folder from the command line in Windows 11:

 1. Open Command Prompt with administrator privileges.